diffordsguide.com is aimed at discerning drinkers and is one of the world‘s largest and most-visited drinks-related websites.

 Dislikes: Colour, pictures of people smiling, pickled onion monster munch

-Our newest graphic designer Gavin joined the team in 2010 after taking a prolonged trip round Latin America, which he talks about non-stop.
-Gavin has been a designer for 14 years and previously worked for London Underground.
+Gavin joined the team in 2010 after taking a prolonged trip round Latin America, which he talks about non-stop, as well as his passion for craft beer and gastro pubs.
+As a designer for 14 years Gavin has previously worked for London Underground and been a freelancer.
 His love of lists has helped us a lot but his tendency towards lime green is causing problems with the art director.

 Likes: Notebooks, Neil Young, Brussel Sprouts